Archives by date

 You are browsing the site archives by date.

-The Departments of English and Anthropology at the University of Alaska Anchorage invite applications for a joint tenure-track assistant professor position in anthropological linguistics, beginning August 2012.
+The Department of Anthropology at the University of California, Irvine, invites applications for two tenure-track positions in sociocultural anthropology beginning July 1, 2012.

 Language and Culture (Anthro News Blog) I am delighted to announce the launch of the Language and Culture column on the Anthropology News blog.
 Jacqueline Messing, Richard Senghas and I will be sharing editorial duties for the blog for the coming year.
 My first act as co-editor was to ask Ronald Kephardt for an update on [...]